BYD Auto: TianShen

-Every BYD car equipped with the God's Eye system will also feature the Xuanji architecture, which was launched in January 2024.
+Every BYD car equipped with the TianShen system will also feature the Xuanji architecture, which was launched in January 2024.
 The architecture includes a central processor, cloud AI, vehicle-side AI, Internet of Vehicles, 5G network, satellite network, sensors chain, control chain, data chain, and mechanical chain.
 The architecture will also be integrated with the DeepSeek R1 large model to enhance AI capabilities in both the vehicle and the cloud.

-In some models such as the Fangchengbao Bao 5, BYD offers the God's Eye C driving assistance system alongside Huawei's more advanced solution, marketed as Qiankun ADS 3.0, that uses single 192-channel lidar.
+In some models such as the Fangchengbao Bao 5, BYD offers the TianShen C driving assistance system alongside Huawei's more advanced solution, marketed as Qiankun ADS 3.0, that uses single 192-channel lidar.